This post about Graceland Memphis is written in collaboration with the Tennessee Department of Tourist Development.

 My parents always tell this story about the night I was born.
 My older brother was bored because the only thing on television that day was about Elvis Presley and his birthday tribute.
 Yes, it’s true!
 Elvis and I share January 8 as a birthday!
-You better believe that while I was in Memphis, I had to go check out the home of my fellow Capricorn.
+You better believe that while I was in Memphis, I had to go check out the home of my fellow Capricorn and visit Graceland Memphis!

-If you’re going to visit Graceland, get there as soon as it opens.
-On the Saturday we went it was 9 a.m.
+If you’re going to visit Graceland Memphis, get there as soon as it opens.
+On Saturday we went it was 9 a.m.
 You pay $10 to park across the street from Graceland and walk up a path leading to the visitor center.
 As you walk up there are souvenir shops, Minnie Mae’s Sweets Shop, and large photos of the King.

-Now I won’t tell you everything I learned and saw.
+Now I won’t tell you everything I learned and saw at Graceland Memphis.
 I will show you some of my favorite parts of the tour including a few rooms of the house.

-The living room: Take moment to marvel in the peacock stained glass.
+Take a moment to marvel in the peacock stained glass.
 Elvis played often at that very piano!

-The Memorial Garden: This is where Elvis, his parents, his grandmother and his stillborn twin brother Jesse are laid to rest.
+This is where Elvis, his parents, his grandmother, and his stillborn twin brother Jesse are laid to rest.
 The garden is peaceful.
 It’s the perfect place for prayer and reflection.

-Once you’re done touring the house and grounds, take a shuttle back across the street.
+Once you’re done touring the house and grounds at Graceland Memphis, take a shuttle back across the street.